ddkpham/dhyana/README.md

     - Ability to quickly swap between different projects
     - Ability to sort or filter tasks by priority, assigned user, date created and title
     - Ability to see who is in the team, quickly navigate to their profile pages, and add users to a team
+    - Ability to update or delete the project

 5. Team Page